nick-somebody/vue-grid-control/README.md

 A prototype of a low level grid control for making various griddy things.

 ## TODO
+- Add a range picker
-- Add a kitchen sink example that allows a user to select cells
+- Add a multi select picker

 ## Project setup
 ```